-There could be many reasons that a chimney fire could break out, here are the four main reasons:
+There could be many reasons that a chimney fire could break out, however, here are the four main ones:

-From infrequent cleaning or sweeping, which leaves various pieces of debris in the chimney which could have dried out during the warmer months whilst the chimney isn’t in use, and will be combustible.
+Infrequent cleaning or sweeping can leave various pieces of debris in the chimney which could have dried out during the warmer months whilst the chimney isn’t in use, and will be combustible.

 Burning unseasoned or wet wood

-Burning unseasoned or wet wood, which releases more smoke when burnt, causing a build-up of creosote in the chimney, which could also be a fire hazard.
-These first two problems can be sorted by making sure that as a landlord you arrange for all chimneys in your rented properties to be cleaned at least annually.
+Burning unseasoned or wet wood, which releases more smoke when burnt, causing a build-up of creosote in the chimney could also be a fire hazard.
+As a landlord it is your responsibility to arrange for all chimneys in your rented properties to be cleaned at least annually.